 Professor Robert Booy is an infectious diseases paediatrician.
 Since 2005 he has worked at the University of Sydney in the fields of vaccinology, epidemiology and infectious diseases.
 He is currently a Senior Professorial Fellow at the University of Sydney Children’s Hospital Westmead Clinical School.
 From 2005 to 2019 he held the position of Head of Clinical Research at the National Centre for Immunisation Research and Surveillance (NCIRS) at Westmead Children’s Hospital and remains an Affiliate of NCIRS.

 2021 Shingles Vaccination Update for Frontline Healthcare Professionals

-This webinar will provide attendees with an update regarding shingles epidemiology and current trends in vaccination rates.
+This webinar provides viewers with an update on shingles epidemiology and current trends in vaccination rates.

 Low shingles vaccination rates in Australian adults impact the epidemiology of the disease.
-This webinar will explore what current guidelines advise regarding improving pertussis vaccination rates in Australia, and therefore reducing disease burden and complications.
+This webinar explores what current guidelines advise regarding improving shingles vaccination rates in Australia, and therefore reducing disease burden and complications.

-It will discuss the two shingles vaccinations available in Australia, comparing efficacy, safety, dosage regimens and indications for each vaccine.
+It discusses the two shingles vaccinations available in Australia, comparing efficacy, safety, dosage regimens and indications for each vaccine.

 - Describe the epidemiology of shingles in various population groups, including persons aged over 65 years

 - Outline current vaccination rates in older Australians, and recognised strategies for improving uptake of shingles vaccines